mkijowski/rapids5-cse-rfq/README.md

 #### **Networking**

-In addition to any above system networking, to upgrade our current cluster to the new 100Gb/s network the following are needed:
+In addition to any above system networking, to upgrade our current cluster to the new 100Gb/s network (OmniPath or InifiniBand preferred) the following are needed:

 * (1x) 48 port 100Gb/s network switch
 * (26x) 100Gb/s network card, PCIe 2.0 x16